 What determines health insurance group rates?

+One of the first questions you likely have when researching small business health insurance options is how much it will cost.
 Group rates are mostly determined by the Affordable Care Act (ACA) guidelines.

 Rate restrictions vary from state to state.
 However, under the health care law, insurance companies can account for only 5 things when setting premiums.